 If you live in a city that’s well-served by JetBlue and don’t love the thought of paying an annual credit card fee, JetBlue Card is worth your attention.
 On the other hand, if you’re a serious traveler who’s fiercely loyal to JetBlue and protective of frequent-flyer perks, JetBlue Plus Card or JetBlue Business Card might be more appropriate.

-When you spend at least $1,000 within 90 days (three months) of opening your account, you earn 5,000 bonus TrueBlue points.
+When you spend at least $1,000 within 90 days (three billing cycles) of opening your account, you earn 10,000 bonus TrueBlue points.
 That’s usually good for a short-haul domestic one-way, and possibly longer flights, depending on the dollar cost of a particular fare.

 JetBlue Rewards and Redemption